 About the Author

-Richard K. Lyon is by profession I’m a semiretired research scientist, chemical kinetics applied to air pollution problems.
-By avocation he’s a second generation science fiction fan and first generation writer.
-On his own he sold quite a few stories to Analog, etc. With Andy Offutt he did three Tiana books (DEMON IN THE MIRROR, EYES OF SARSIS, WEB OF THE SPIDER) all for Pocket Books, and a novel that was serialized in Analog, RAILS ACROSS THE GALAXY.”
+Richard K. Lyon was by profession a semiretired research scientist, in chemical kinetics applied to air pollution problems.
+By avocation he was a second generation science fiction fan and first generation writer.
+On his own he sold quite a few stories to Analog, etc. With Andy Offutt he did three Tiana books (DEMON IN THE MIRROR, EYES OF SARSIS, WEB OF THE SPIDER) all for Pocket Books, and a novel that was serialized in Analog, RAILS ACROSS THE GALAXY.

 About the Narrator